EMD SD24: Illinois Central Gulf SD20

-From August 1979 through December 1982, the Illinois Central Gulf Railroad rebuilt various C-C locomotives (the EMD SD24, the EMD SD24B, the EMD SD7, and the EMD SD35) to 2000 horsepower roadswitchers powered by EMD 645E prime movers, resulting in the EMD SD20.
+From August 1979 through December 1982, the Illinois Central Gulf Railroad rebuilt various C-C locomotives (the EMD SD24, the EMD SD24B, the EMD SD7, and the EMD SD35) to 2000 horsepower road switchers powered by EMD 645E prime movers, resulting in the EMD SD20.
 All units had the electricals upgraded to Dash 2 technology, and the turbocharger was removed on the SD24s and SD35s.
 35 of the 42 SD20s built were rebuilt from either the SD24 or the SD24B.
 Illinois Central, the successor to the ICG, retired them in 1995.
 They later found work on shortlines such as the Chicago & Illinois Midland, the Wisconsin Southern (WSOR), the Iowa Interstate (IAIS), and the Indiana Harbor Belt.
 These units are slowly being retired, with the IAIS and WSOR having completely removed them from their rosters.
 The IHB has only 3 left, and the CIM (now the Illinois Midland) retains only 1 of their 5.